Could There BE Any More Phoebe Buffays?

 Advertisement

-The 25th anniversary of Friends, which ran from 1994 to 2004, falls on September 22.
-The sitcom's cult status means this milestone has prompted everything from nostalgic interviews to Ralph Lauren fashion lines to IRL reconstructions of the characters' favorite West Village haunts.
-But only if you happened to be in New York City on Friday, September 20 could you run into Phoebe Buffay herself.
+The 25th anniversary of Friends, which ran from 1994 to 2004, falls on Sunday, 22nd September.
+The sitcom's cult status means this milestone has prompted everything from nostalgic interviews to Ralph Lauren fashion lines to IRL reconstructions of the characters' favourite West Village haunts.
+But only if you happened to be in New York City on Friday could you run into Phoebe Buffay herself.
 Or, at least, sort of.

 "I mostly identify with Monica," Madison Fuller, one of the actresses enlisted by Warner Bros and Best Friends Animal Society to play a Phoebe, told Refinery29.
-"I like everything color-coordinated and super organized.
+"I like everything colour-coordinated and super organised.
 But Phoebe's always super fun."

 In fact, this isn't Fuller's first rodeo.
 She just finished playing Phoebe on the national tour of Friends: The Musical Parody, and now stands side-by-side with her assigned team of fellow Pheebs as they boarded the subway en route to their next performance destination.
 It was 9:30 in the morning and already the gang had traveled from The Today Show to WPIX TV to Grand Central and now Union Square, stopping at each to sing a group rendition of Phoebe's "Smelly Cat" and promote the work of Best Friends Animal Society, encouraging listeners to adopt a (not actually smelly) cat of their own.